A Survey of Explainable Graph Neural Networks: Taxonomy and Evaluation Metrics: Evaluation Metrics for GNN Explainers

-Since explainers are used to explain why a certain decision has been made instead of depicting the whole black-box, there is the uncertainty of the fidelity of the explainer itself.
+Since explainers are used to explain why a certain decision has been made instead of depicting the whole black-box, there is uncertainty about the fidelity of the explainer itself.
 Therefore, it is crucial to use the right metrics to evaluate the correctness and completeness of the interpretability techniques.
-Further, some evaluation metrics for XAI~\cite{2021Evaluating} are also available to be applied into XGNNs.
-This section provides a short review of the prevalent evaluation metrics for XGNNs explanations.
-In particular, we focus on fidelity, sparsity, accuracy, robustness, and contrastivity.
+Recently, GraphFramEx~\cite{GraphFramEx_2022} and GRAPHXAI~\cite{GRAPHXAI_2022} have focused on defining the explainability metrics to evaluate the fidelity of GNNs explanations.
+Further, some evaluation metrics for XAI~\cite{2021Evaluating} are also available to be applied to GNN explainers.
+This section provides a short review of the prevalent evaluation metrics for GNNs explanations.
+Generally, we evaluate a GNNs explainer from two aspects: performance and explanatory capability.
+In specific, explanatory capability can be evaluated from qualitative analyses and quantitative analyses, including accuracy evaluation and explainability evaluation.
+The taxonomy of metrics can be found in figure~\ref{fig:metrics}.

-\textbf{Fidelity} measures whether the explanations are faithfully important to the model’s predictions~\cite{yuan2021explainability}.
-The intuition behind fidelity is that occlusion of salient features which are identified by interpretation methods should degrade the performance of AI models (e.g, getting lower classification accuracy or higher prediction error).
-One can define fidelity as shown in~\cref{eq:fidelity}: